Lisa McCall, MS, CCC-SLP

 Shontel is the CEO of Complete Medical Billing & Advocacy and a professional in billing, coding and practice management.
 Shontel has been working in the healthcare field since 1998 representing various medical and dental organizations.
 Her areas of expertise are practice management & Medical/Dental insurance billing and collections.
+She has been the insurance and billing specialist for Wake Pediatric Speech Therapy, PLLC since 2013.
 In addition to working with CMBA, Shontel enjoys reading, traveling and family time.

 Liane Rudd, M.S.
 CCC-SLP